ovesnel/HOLPRG-2002/_sources/tasks/task2/step1.rst.txt

 In order to do so, we will use **Postman** to connect to the device and obtain information about the interfaces.

-To do so, from the Postman :guilabel:`Import` then select :guilabel:`Folder` and choose the folder ``HOLPRG-2002/postman/CL2021-HOLPRG-2002.postman_collection.json`` finally :guilabel:`Import` option to import the collection.
+To do so, from the Postman :guilabel:`Import` then select :guilabel:`Folder` and choose the folder :guilabel:`HOLPRG-2002/postman/CL2021-HOLPRG-2002.postman_collection.json` finally :guilabel:`Import` option to import the collection.

-You should see a collection called **CL2021-HOLPRG-2002**, under this collection select the option ``GET Interfaces`` and click the :guilabel:`Send` button.
+You should see a collection called **CL2021-HOLPRG-2002**, under this collection select the option :guilabel:`GET Interfaces` and click the :guilabel:`Send` button.

 From the body of the response we obtain the following structure: